Dias2406/grand-challenges-workshop/README2.md

 Now you need to open file directory of your server:

-- Click Explorer button to open /opt/lampp
+- Click "Explorer" or "Open Application folder" button in Xampp to open /opt/lampp
 - Then open htdocs directory and create new folder (name it **wordpress**).
 Copy all unarchived Wordpress files to the new folder.
 ## Step 5: Install WordPress locally via the on-screen installer
 Now open your Wordpress site, which is: